-I further report that during the period under review during the audit period, the Company does not have any events having a major bearing on its affairs in pursuance of the above referred laws, rules, regulations, guidelines, standards, etc except the following
+I further report that during the period under review during the audit period, the Company does not have any events having a major bearing on its affairs in pursuance of the above referred laws, rules, regulations, guidelines, standards, etc (except in respect of matters specified in Annexure - A)

-- there was a fall in minimum number of Directors on the Board of the Company.
-Accordingly, Stock Exchanges have levied fees for the non-compliance.
-As on March 31, 2021, the Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors. - Adequate notice is given to all Directors to schedule the Board Meetings, agenda and detailed notes on agenda (wherever Required) were usually sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - Decisions at the meeting were taken unanimously and are captured and recorded as part of the minutes of the meeting.
+- The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors. - b) Notice has been given to all Directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - c) Decisions at the meeting were taken unanimously and are captured and recorded as part of the minutes of the meeting.